BDC Hamburger Icon

 Boxes to receive information cannot be prechecked; the subscriber needs to check the box themselves for the permission to be valid.

 In addition, email marketing platforms make it easy for you to set up a double opt-in process.
-This can be helpful if you have a list that may not have given you specific permission to send certain types of content.
-In essence, the subscriber gets a confirmation email detailing the type of content you would like to send them along with a link to opt in to receiving it.
+This can be helpful if you have a list that may not have given you permission to send certain types of content.
+In essence, the subscriber gets a confirmation email detailing the type of content you would like to send them, along with a link to opt in to receive it.

-GDPR also requires companies to document the consent of your contacts, including who consented, the date, how they consented, and what they were told about giving their consent at the time.
+The GDPR also requires companies to document the consent of your contacts, including who, when and how they consented, as well as what they were told about giving their consent.
 This data is automatically stored in each contact record within the platform.

 FYIDid you know

-A data protection officer (DPO) handles all data protection for a company, including ensuring that GDPR and CCPA compliance is met.
+A data protection officer handles all data protection for a company, including compliance with the GDPR and the CCPA.

 Data access and unsubscribe rights

-GDPR gives European citizens the right to be forgotten.
-If an EU citizen wants a company to access, delete or change personal data, the company must comply.
-Email platforms include an unsubscribe link in their email templates and can also include a link to each individual subscriber’s customer profile with the option to manage email preferences.
+The GDPR gives EU citizens the right to be forgotten.
+If an EU citizen wants a company to access, delete or change their personal data, the company must comply.
+Email platforms include an unsubscribe link in their email templates and can also include a link to each subscriber’s customer profile with the option to manage email preferences.

 Constant Contact email preferences